Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-4-release-notes.md

 	-   The Component Designer crashes if an alias is selected as the source group of an added item.
 -	Emulator
 	-   To use the Tizen emulator, install an Intel VTx supported by the CPU, and the latest version of the graphic card driver provided by the vendor.
 To verify the prerequisites for the Tizen emulator, see [Prerequisites for the Tizen Studio](https://developer.tizen.org/development/tizen-studio/download/installing-tizen-studio/prerequisites).
-	    -   If the host machine is using NVIDIA&reg; Optimus&reg; technology on either Ubuntu or Windows&reg;, you must set the Tizen emulator to run with your NVIDIA graphics card.
+	    -   If the host machine is using NVIDIA&reg; Optimus&reg; technology on either Ubuntu or Windows&reg;, you must set the Tizen emulator to run with your NVIDIA&reg; graphics card.
 For Ubuntu, verify the [bumblebee project](https://wiki.ubuntu.com/Bumblebee ).
-For Windows&reg;, select *High Speed NVIDIA Processor* as *Preferred Graphics processor* in the NVIDIA control panel.
+For Windows&reg;, select *High Speed NVIDIA&reg; Processor* as *Preferred Graphics processor* in the NVIDIA&reg; control panel.
 	    -   On Ubuntu, if the graphics driver is out-of-date, your Ubuntu desktop session occasionally logs out while launching the Emulator Manager, or the emulator skin is displayed improperly.
 Verify the prerequisites and upgrade to the latest graphics driver.
 	-   On Ubuntu 14.04, a shortcut menu can sometimes appear transparent.
 	-   On Windows&reg;, depending on your OS theme (such as Non-Aero themes and Windows XP themes), a display surface can be erased for a while if the emulator window is covered with another window.
 If you click the emulator window, the display surface runs correctly again.